What is a direct booking website?

 By increasing traffic to your own website, you’ll have already fulfilled one fundamental marketing objective: Building brand awareness.
 In order to drive potential guests away from OTAs and to your site, work on your online presence.
 This includes:

-- Optimizing your website – Provide visitors with a user-friendly, well-designed interface that makes it easy to book.
+- Optimising your website – Provide visitors with a user-friendly, well-designed interface that makes it easy to book.

 - Ensuring there is brand consistency across all of your outlets – See social media platforms as an extension of The Online You.

-- Having either a mobile-optimized website or a website that has responsive design – Ensuring your rooms are bookable on mobile devices should be at the top of your ‘to do’ list.
-Mobile usage now accounts for 25% of all web traffic in 2014, up from 14% a year ago, while 6 percent of the global population own a tablet – that’s 1 in every 17 people!
+- Having either a mobile optimised website or a website that has responsive design – Ensuring your rooms are bookable on mobile devices should be at the top of your ‘to do’ list.
+Mobile usage accounts for more than 25% of all web traffic, while 6% of the global population own a tablet – that’s 1 in every 17 people!
 Boost your brand and establish credibility.
 Direct engagement with potential guests will follow.

 3. You build rapport directly with your guests

 Being in touch with your guests directly allows you to build rapport.
 Consider offering value-add items as a thank you for booking directly with you, so you not only attract potential guests but keep them coming back.

 One example of a hotel doing this well is The Alp Art Hotel in Austria, which offers a range of value-add deals for guests who book directly.
 From Best Price Guarantee, Personal Advice, Rental Deals and Re-visitor Deals, The Alp Art Hotel utilises all resources to turn lookers into bookers.